Chas McCormick Preview, Player Props: Astros vs. Mariners

-The Houston Astros and Chas McCormick, who went 0-for-3 last time out, take on Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.
+On Sunday, Chas McCormick (on the back of going 0-for-4) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Emerson Hancock.
+First pitch is at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mariners.
+He had a hitless performance in his previous game (0-for-4) against the Mariners.

 Chas McCormick Game Info & Props vs. the Mariners